fdeblasio/pokeemerald-expansion/notes.md

 ### Items
 - Get Exp.
 Share from Steven instead of from Mr. Stone after
-- Hyper Voice tutor->TM?
-- Temper Flare (with better STAB distribution) could become a TM/tutor
-- Aqua Tail could also become a TM since it now has 100% accuracy
 - Ideally all SV TMs would be available if the bag was ever expanded greatly
 - See if only some bag pockets can show up during battle (Key Items aren't needed in battle, for example)
 - Include charms?